TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 understand what TriBITS is printing out and where to look in the output for different information.
-The examples in the section `Example Enable/Disable Use Cases`_ show what this output looks like for the various enable/disable scenarios and tries to explains in more detail the reasons for why the given behavior is implemented the way that it is.
+The examples in the section `Example Enable/Disable Use Cases`_ show what this output looks like for the various enable/disable scenarios and tries to explain in more detail the reasons for why the given behavior is implemented the way that it is.
 Given this output, the rule definitions given above, and the detailed `Example Enable/Disable Use Cases`_, one should always be able to figure out exactly why the final set of